Category: CurrentNews

 Because there will be more.
 Experts predict heavy rainfall events — like the “atmospheric river” storms that led to flooding last year— to be more frequent and severe.
 Then there’s “the” earthquake or another pandemic or something else.

 We’re all neighbors.
 County or city, red or blue; brown, black or white; rich, poor or neither: none of that matters when your house is on fire.
 What does resilience look like?
 You.
 And me.
 Us.
 The more we prepare and care for each other now, the better off everyone is when disaster strikes.
-When we strengthen relationships—across the street, across sectors and across the county— we bolster our ability to support each other equitably before, during and after a disaster or crisis.
+When we strengthen relationships—across the street, across sectors and across the county— we bolster our ability to support each other before, during and after a disaster or crisis.
 That’s what resilience looks like.

 -Authored by the Whatcom Community Foundation, a Unity Care NW Health Care Champion Sponsor